UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

     - Check with ``which python``, should show at path to the environment.
     - In conda you can define python version as well
     - Since ``venv`` is part of Python you will get the python version used when running the ``venv`` command.
-- Packages are defined by the environent.
+- Packages are defined by the environment.
     - Check with ``pip list``
     - Conda can only see what you installed for it.
     - ``venv`` and ``virtualenv`` also see other packages if you allowed for that when creating the environment (``--system-site-packages``).
 - You can work in a Python shell or IDE (coming session)
-- You can run scripts dependent on packages now instaleld in your environment.
+- You can run scripts dependent on packages now installed in your environment.

 .. warning::